 Each campaign will include recent feed items in the content.
 If there are no recent items then the campaign will not be sent.

 The repeat frequency can be hourly, daily, weekly, fortnightly, or four-weekly.
 Which interval is suitable depends on the content that you are using and how often it changes.
 Probably daily or weekly are the most suitable.

 When the campaign is being sent, the plugin selects feed items based on the repeat interval:

 The plugin selects items to be included using the items' publication date, the embargo date/time of the campaign, and the repeat interval. phplist treats the embargo date/time as being in the database server's local time zone.
 When fetching items from a feed the plugin converts the published date/time to the server's local time zone so that it can be compared directly with the embargo.

-If a campaign repeats at 09:00 each day, then it will include items published from 09:00 the previous day, with the embargo time and items pubished times being treated as being in the server's local time zone.
+As an example, if a campaign repeats at 09:00 each day, then it will include items published from 09:00 the previous day, with the embargo time and items published times being treated as being in the server's local time zone.
 Feeds do not always provide items in order of publication date, so this will not necessarily select the items most recently provided.

-When there are no, or insufficient items, to be included then the plugin will modify the campaign's embargo date/time by adding the repeat interval instead of allowing phplist to send a campaign to no subscribers.
+If there are insufficient items to be included then the plugin will modify the campaign's embargo date/time by adding the repeat interval instead of allowing phplist to send a campaign with no items.
 For example, a daily campaign at 09:00 will be changed to 09:00 on the next day, with the campaign status remaining at “submitted”.
 The plugin adds an entry to the phplist event log when it does this.

-The subject of the message can be automatically set to the title of the latest feed item using a placeholder
+The subject of the message can automatically include the title of the latest feed item using a placeholder

 So, for example, when creating the campaign the subject is entered as: